angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 <row variant="centered">{{!Grindstone}}</row>

 This is a consideration when facing any Painter variant.
-You can find yourself in a situation whereby your opponent may have an active {{Grindstone}} and the mana to activate it but you otherwise have a window to try and win.
+You can find yourself in a situation whereby your opponent may have an active :card[Grindstone] and the mana to activate it but you otherwise have a window to try and win.
 Just like with Surgical Extraction it is difficult to know if and/or when the opponent may try to activate the Grindstone but it is possible to play around.